Doctor of Business Administration at University of Maryland Global Campus

 Explore the Doctor of Business Administration program at University of Maryland Global Campus.
 This program is offered in USA and provides an excellent learning opportunity in Doctorate studies.

 The Doctor of Business Administration (DBA) program at the University of Maryland Global Campus is designed for executive-level professionals seeking to enhance their leadership skills and advance their careers in business management.
 This online program requires the completion of 48 credits, including core courses that cover advanced management theory, strategic thinking, and evidence-based research methods.
-Students engage in a cohort structure that fosters collaboration and networking among peers and faculty.
-The program includes mandatory residencies, with core courses held in-person and dissertation courses conducted online.
-The DBA program is accredited by the International Accreditation Council for Business Education (IACBE), ensuring a high-quality educational experience.
-Graduates are equipped to tackle complex business challenges and contribute to the field through original research and practical applications of management theories.
+Students engage in a cohort structure that fosters collaboration and networking, with mandatory residencies that provide immersive learning experiences.
+The DBA program is accredited by the International Accreditation Council for Business Education (IACBE), ensuring a high-quality education that meets industry standards.
+The curriculum is tailored to equip students with the skills necessary to tackle complex business challenges and make informed decisions based on rigorous research.
+Graduates are prepared for senior management roles across various sectors, leveraging their knowledge to drive organizational success.

 University